jgregory6/resources/syllabus_2020fall.md

 ## Examination

 There will be one exam in the exam week.
 The exam is hands-on, open book, open notes, open web exam.
 The exam will be about 100 minutes long.
 The exam will be based largely on the graded homework and in-class exercises done.
 Unexcused absence will result in a score of zero for the exam.
-Kindly make alternate arrangements if you believe you have a conflict after checking the course schedule below.

 ## Course Policies